Human Research Participants Committee

 The Human Research Participants Committee works to ensure that human research participants are treated with dignity, respect, and in ways that are ethically consistent with government, discipline (e.g., American Psychological Association Guidelines), and Anderson University standards.
 The committee is composed of six members appointed by the Provost for a three-year term.
 Several departments have formed their own committees to approve projects in their specific discipline areas.
 (See “How to Submit a Proposal”)

 Proper evaluation of proposed research helps to protect prospective participants, researchers, and the institution from unethical practices and possible resulting litigation.

 In order to protect the rights of participants and the integrity of the research process, the use of AU students as human participants must be approved by the Human Research Participants Committee.
-This specifically includes all data collected which meets any of the following criteria:

 - All data collection for publication.

-- All data collection by AU students, staff, or faculty which might in any way be construed to place any participant at physical, emotional, or psychological risk.
+- All data collection conducted by AU students, staff, or faculty which might in any way be construed to place any participant at physical, emotional, or psychological risk.

 - All data collection on sensitive topics, like sexuality or violence.